National Guardian Life

-National Guardian Life Insurance Company (NGL) is an American insurance company located in Madison, Wisconsin.
-It was formed in 1909 and is an independent mutual life insurance company and is licensed to do business in 49 states and the District of Columbia.
+NGL Insurance Company (NGL), formerly National Guardian Life Insurance Company, is an American insurance company located in Madison, Wisconsin.
+It was formed in 1909 and is an independent mutual life insurance holding company and is licensed to do business in 49 states and the District of Columbia.

 NGL has an A (Excellent) rating from A.M.
 Best.
-NGL provides preneed (funeral/burial) insurance, long term care insurance and group employee benefits such as vision, dental, and hospital indemnity coverage.
+NGL provides preneed (funeral/burial) insurance, long-term care insurance and group employee benefits such as vision, dental, and hospital indemnity coverage.